 It took me until I was in my 40’s to really enjoy this love/hate veggie.
 My dad steamed them when I was a kid and all I can remember is my mom’s reaction when we entered the house “uggggg” she would say.
 I agree the smell wasn’t great.

-Now there are so many great ways to cook brussel sprouts, and now they are one of my favorites.
 Add butter and bacon and everything becomes delicious right??!!
 Well, this is a healthier version than that.
-Served as a salad or main vegetarian salad for dinner, it has great flavor and texture to it.
+Served as a salad or main vegetarian salad for dinner, kale and brussel sprouts salad has great flavor and texture to it.

 Shredded Brussel Sprout Recipe